|

 We

-use Alpha Labs air ion counters.
-The reading at approx. one meter (39")
+use Alpha Labs digital air ion counters.
+The ion concentration at one meter (39")

 measurements are done in rooms with no fans and roughly 45% humidity.